or

 mcp-hangar init --bundle starter

-# Install specific providers
+# Install specific mcp_servers

-mcp-hangar init --providers filesystem,github,sqlite
+mcp-hangar init --mcp-servers filesystem,github,sqlite

 # Non-interactive with developer bundle